ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/index.md

 }
 ```

-By default when running `greenwood build`, all your build assets will be output into a directory called _public/_ and will include all your static HTML and assets (JS, CSS, images) as well as code needed for serving dynamic content.
+By default when running `greenwood build`, all your build assets will be output into a directory called _public/_ and will include all your static HTML and assets (JS, CSS, images) as well as code needed for serving dynamic content (SSR pages, API routes).

 ```shell
 # hybrid build output example